 Roughly paraphrasing Clausewitz here, “War is politics by other means.”
-Well if war is politics, and intelligence is an extension of politics, then intelligence is total political war.
-Or something like that.
+Well if war is politics and intelligence is an extension of politics, then intelligence is total political war — or something like that.
 Point being, the practice of managing intelligence (or information writ large) can oftentimes be a bit of a monstrosity.

-You’re an intelligence professional working to counter various extremist threats to U.S. interests in Beirut, Lebanon.
+You are an intelligence professional working to counter various extremist threats to U.S. interests in Beirut, Lebanon.
 It’s not a nice place, so there’s plenty of nefarious activity and you’re gainfully employed.
 You receive information that a local Hezbollah cell has imminent plans to conduct a suicide attack at a popular south Beirut café that’s frequented by American citizens, other Westerners, and even a few foreign dignitaries.
 You’ve got a timeline, a method of attack, and maybe even some perpetrator names if you’re lucky.
 Because you’re a professional, you’ve done your homework and know that what you see is legitimate.
 It’s now your duty to get the machine in gear.
-You’ve got credible threat information that must be rapidly disseminated so the proper warnings can be issued, the appropriate authorities can be notified, and the would-be attackers hopefully thwarted.
+You’ve got credible threat information that must be rapidly disseminated so the proper warnings can be issued, the appropriate authorities can be notified, and the would-be attackers thwarted.

 But hold on there.
 One simply cannot hit “Forward All” and pass this information to 100 of your closest friends and neighborhood-friendly consumers.
 Forget the mass dissemination technique, however strong.
-How about just to a handful of people?
+How about just sending it to a handful of people?
 Better, but still not ideal.

 2. Information-sharing in the intelligence business is key.

-The ever-vigilant professional, you learn of this government official’s treachery and seek to notify those working at the U.S. embassy of his ongoing activity, so that they may appropriately handle the issue through diplomatic channels.
-You have a legitimate need to share this information with appropriate contacts, and eagerly share it with your supervisor so that it may gain higher-level visibility.
+The ever-vigilant professional, you learn of this government official’s treachery and seek to notify those working at the U.S. embassy of his ongoing activity so that they may appropriately handle the issue through diplomatic channels.
+You have a legitimate need to share this information with appropriate contacts and eagerly share it with your supervisor so that it may gain higher-level visibility.
 After doing so, you are instructed not to share your findings with anyone else.

 If something must be said, and there are indisputable facts to support it, say it.
-Do not hide behind careerism, fear of reprisal, or (again) politics.
+Do not hide behind careerism, fear of reprisal, or — again — politics.
 The truth, however uncomfortable, is best digested as soon as the information is available to be shared (and under the right and appropriate circumstances).

 3. Sometimes people go “native.”

-You’ve got a friend who is employed by the U.S. embassy in a position of some importance, a position that requires him to frequently travel to liaise with Lebanese security forces operating in the Bekaa Valley of Lebanon.
+You have a friend who is employed by the U.S. embassy in a position of some importance, a position that requires him to frequently travel to liaise with Lebanese security forces operating in the Bekaa Valley of Lebanon.
 Given your friend’s consistent contact with Lebanese forces in a turbulent region, you receive frequent updates from him on the situation in the Valley.
 These updates are fairly accurate given your friend’s access to the Lebanese forces, but clearly possess some bias given the single source of his information and its limited perspective.

 One day, you learn of an incident that transpired when a female American aid worker narrowly escaped a kidnapping attempt while working at a children’s school for refugees near the Syrian border.
-Having seen the information the aid worker had provided to various U.S. embassy personnel who debriefed her when she reported the kidnapping attempt, you are aware of every minute detail the professional debriefers were able to obtain from her and associated witnesses.
+Having seen the information the aid worker had provided to various U.S. embassy personnel, who debriefed her when she reported the kidnapping attempt, you are aware of every minute detail the professional debriefers were able to obtain from her and associated witnesses.

 When inquiring as to the details of this kidnapping attempt with your friend, the information he provides greatly conflicts with that of the debrief and witness statements.
-Your friend dutifully informs you the information you possess is incorrect, and proceeds to identify all the reasons to support why.
+Your friend dutifully informs you the information you possess is incorrect and proceeds to identify all the reasons why.
 Citing his sources in the Lebanese security forces, your friend directly refutes, point by point, the official and agreed-upon information provided firsthand to the embassy personnel.
-Try as you might, your friend completely discounts this information and places his faith in his Lebanese contacts, contacts that were not there and did not even possess secondhand access to the information or associated incident.
+Try as you might, your friend completely discounts this information and places his faith in his Lebanese contacts, contacts that were not there, and did not even possess secondhand access to the information or associated incident.
 Your friend has gone native.

 While your friend clearly has the access to obtain and provide relatively accurate information regarding the security situation in the Bekaa Valley, his information only comes from the one source to which he has access.
 Your friend runs the risk of going “native,” and becoming too reliant on that one source.
 While it is undoubtedly a valuable one, his reference and adherence to the single source of the Lebanese security forces is one that must be taken into account.